NOTE: All scriptural refrences are from the RNV unless otherwise noted.

 The followers of the Selective Salvation doctrine also put those who are referred to as the "elect" into the arbitrarily chosen group.
 They equate them with those who scripture does say were "chosen" before the age began.
 You will see as you read and study scripture that the word "elect" means "chosen" and these people about whom it is talking were in fact chosen for some service or event in scripture.
 They were NOT necessarily chosen for eternal life.
 Yahudah, the man of the city (Judas Iscariot), is a prime example.
-He was "elect," but his "election" was as the betrayer of haMashiach (the Christ or the Anointed).
+He was "elect," but his "election" was as the betrayer of the Anointed (the Christ).
 Just this one example is sufficient to produce the "fatal flaw" in that belief.
 There are many other examples that could be cited, such as the Par’oh (Pharaoh) of the exodus, Kowresh (Cyrus) of Babel (Babylon), etc.

 If we are going to say we are the children of our Elohiym, whose name is Yahuwah, and that we believe what the Scriptures say, then we must believe ALL that it says, and not attempt to pick and choose.
 If we only believe the parts we like and discard the parts with which we aren't quite comfortable, then we are on the way to preaching a different gospel (good news), or supporting an already existing divergence from the gospel, and not that which was preached by the apostles (delegate, messenger) in the first century after Yahushua (See Galates [Galatians] 1:6-10)

 If Selective Salvation is not True, Do We Really Have Free Will?
 Most certainly, or there would be no reasons for us to be alive.
 If there is no free will then everything we do and are was determined at the creation and what we do in this life makes absolutely no difference to anything.

 The several degrees of free will theories are shown above.
 Some of them actually approach humanism in there beliefs.